10 Popular Myths About Naturism and Naturists

 Most of us can’t be naked all the time.
 Even if we live in a nudist club, it’s still necessary to venture outside, and that usually requires pants.
 How often one can be naked depends on climate, location, what nudist spots are nearby, etc.

 Also, many nudists don’t want or don’t have a need to be naked all the time.
 Some people get home and immediately undress out of constricting, uncomfortable work clothes.
 Others switch into pajamas or take off only their top or bottom.
 (Of course there are also those who can’t be home nudists because of who they live with.)
-Many are happy to just partake in nudie time outdoors, when it’s hot out.
+Many are happy to just ditch their bathing suit and partake in nudie time outdoors, when it’s hot out.

 Myth #2.
 Naturists and nudists want to be naked everywhere.